kevhwa/encrypted-email-system/README.md

 If you installed the system using `make install-with-security`, the sandboxing setup should have brought you to the server directory, `server-dir`.
 Otherwise, if you installed the system with `make install-basic` then `cd` into the correct directory.
 The server needs to be run with client authentication and without (these will listen on different ports).
 Hence, to run the server:
 ```
-$ ./bin/server  # start the server that doesn't verify client certs
+$ ./bin/server  # start the server instance that doesn't verify client certs (port 8080)
 ```
 And in a separate shell:
 ```
-$ ./bin/server -a  # start the server that does verify client certs
+$ ./bin/server -a  # start the server that does verify client certs (port 8081)
 ```
 Note that if you ran `make install-with-security`, you will need to use `sudo` to cd into the `server-dir`:
 ```